fiefdx/pico_keyboard_60keys/README.md

-In the code.py file, you can find this 'keys' definition as below, change it as you want, the composite key definition like (K.ONE, K.F1), click key => K.ONE will be the key value, and, click Fn + key => K.F1 will be the key value.s
+In the code.py file, you can find this 'keys' definition as below, change it as you want, the composite key definition like (K.ONE, K.F1), click key => K.ONE will be the key value, and, click Fn + key => K.F1 will be the key value.
 ```python
 keys = [
     [K.Q, K.W, K.E, K.R, K.T, K.Y, K.U, K.I, K.O, K.P],